ezEngine/docs-src/pages/docs/ai/state-machine-asset.md

 A *Compound State* has no functionality by itself, rather it holds an array of other state types.
 All events (state entered/left) are forwarded to all sub-states equally.
 Thus it can be used to trigger multiple reactions at the same time.

+### Script State

+The *Script State* runs a [visual scripts (TODO)](../custom-code/visual-script/visual-script-overview.md).
+It executes the `OnEnter`, `OnExit` and `Update` event handlers for state machine states.

+### Switch Object State

+This state sets the *enabled flag* on a game object and disables all other objects in the same group.

+This state allows to easily switch the representation of a game object.
+For instance you may have two objects states: *normal* and *burning*.
+You can basically just build two objects, one in the normal state, and one with all the effects needed for the fire.
+Then you group both objects under a shared parent (e.g. with name 'visuals'), give both of them a name ('normal', 'burning') and disable one of them.

+When the state machine transitions from the *normal* state to the *burning* state, you can then use this type of state to say that from the 'visuals' group you want to activate the 'burning' object and deactivate all other objects in the same group.

+Because the state activates one object and deactivates all others, you can have many different visuals and switch between them.
+You can also only activate an object and keep the rest in the group as they are (e.g. to enable more and more effects).
+If you only give a group path, but no object name, you can also use it to just disable all objects in a group.
+If multiple objects in the same group have the same name, they will all get activated simultaneously.

+Make sure that essential other objects (like the physics representation or other scripts) are located on other objects, that don't get deactivated.

+#### State Properties

+* `PathToGroup`: A list of object names, separated with slashes, that forms a relative path starting at the game object on which the state machine component is located, to a game object which acts as a *group* and contains multiple sub-objects.
+* `ObjectToEnable`: The name of the sub-object in the *group* that should get *enabled*.
+* `DeactivateOthers`: If true, all other objects within the *group* get disabled.
+Otherwise they stay as they are.

 ## Transition Types

 You have to select a *transition type* for every transition in your state machine.